TylorS/typed/src/browser/readme.md

-# @typed/fp/browser
+# @fp/browser

-A collection of browser-specific implementations of resources from other `@typed/fp` modules.
+A collection of browser-specific implementations of resources from other `@fp` modules.